Miracloon/pflotran-documentation/source/theory_guide/appendixB.rst

 Integrated Finite Volume Discretization
 ---------------------------------------

-The governing partial differential equations for mass conservation can be written in the general form
+The governing partial differential equation for mass conservation of primary species :math:`j` can be written in the general form

 .. math::
    :label: mass-cons-soln